-Body length is usually preferred to body mass to study growth in pinnipeds because of the large seasonal variations in fat reserves and thus body mass.
-However, length too can vary seasonally in pinnipeds (see Trites and Bigg, in press).
-If this is the case for harp seals, the parameters of the growth curve could be influenced by the seasonal distribution of the samples.
+Body length is usually preferred to body mass to study growth in pinnipeds, because of the seasonal variation in fat reserves and thus body mass.
+However, length too can vary seasonally in pinnipeds (see Trites and Bigg subm.).
+If this was the case for harp seals, the parameters of the growth curve could be influenced by the seasonal distribution of the samples.
 To reduce seasonal variability, only seals sampled in April were selected in the computation of growth curves.
-This was the month for which we have the largest sample sizes, and was close to the minimum in condition for the harp seal (see below).
+This is the month for which we have the largest sample sizes, and is close to the minimum in condition for the harp seal (see below).
 Therefore, the resulting growth curves approximate "lean growth".

 Figure 1 shows the growth in length and in mass of female harp seals sampled in April.
 Figure 2 shows the growth of males.
 Despite a range of about 40 cm and 60 kg for any given age, the Gompertz model provided a good fit: age explained 83 to 89% of the variation in length or mass for both sexes.
-For L, all three parameters of the Gompertz curves differed significantly between sexes, whereas for $M{t}$ only $M{t\infty}$ and k were different.
+For L all three parameters of the Gompertz curves differed significantly between sexes, whereas for Mt only Mtoo and k were different.
 The differences in k and b (for length curves) were small, and only the large sample sizes allowed their detection.
-However, their biological significance was small, considering the scatter of points about the fitted curve.
+Their biological significance is small, however, considering the scatter of points about the fitted curve.
 Asymptotic size for both L and Mt remained different between sexes even when a common b and k were used.
 Therefore, asymptotic values of length and mass were slightly but significantly larger in males than in females.
-Fisher (MS 1955) and Innes et al. (1981) found no differences in $L{\infty}$ between sexes, but sample sizes were smaller than in the present study.
+Fisher (1955) and Innes et al. (1981) found no differences in L{oo} between sexes, but sample sizes were smaller than in the present study.
 Furthermore, data from March through September were pooled in Innes et al. (1981).
-Sivertsen (1941) found a difference between L of female (168 cm, n = 104) and male (172 cm, n= 173) 'saddle' harp seals sampled in the White Sea in March through May.
-Using his data, we found that this difference was significant (Mann-Whitney, normal approximation, Z = -3.69, p = 0.0002).
-Hammill et al. (1995) also found males to grow longer than females, although they found no difference in the other parameters of the growth curve, possibly because of a smaller sample size than in our study, or because of the added variability due to pooling data from different months.
-Hammill et al. (1995) noted that the presence of very large females in the dataset of Innes et al. (1981) explained the lack of difference between L∞ of both sexes in that study.
+Sivertsen (1941) found a difference between L of female (168 cm, n=104) and male (172 cm, n=173) "saddle" harp seals sampled in the White Sea in March through May.
+Using his data, we found that this difference was significant (Mann-Whitney, normal approximation, Z=-3.69, p=0.0002).
+Hammill et al. (in press) also found males to grow longer than females, although they found no difference in the other parameters of the growth curve, possibly because of a smaller sample size than in our study, or because of the added variability due to pooling data from different months.
+Hammill et al. (in press) noted that the presence of very large females in the dataset of Innes et al. (1981) explained the lack of difference between L{co} of both sexes in that study.
 The fact that Innes et al. (1981) obtained a higher proportion of females than males in March and in the summer months in the Arctic, when L is higher (see below), is probably another contributing factor.

-$L{\infty}$ was 169.9 cm for both sexes in Innes et al. (1981), 165.3 and 170.4 cm for females and males respectively in Hammill et al. (1995), and 164.1 and 168.8 cm for females and males in the present study.
-Lower asymptotic length in the present study was most likely due to the fact that unlike the other studies, fat seals from February or March, or seals from Arctic waters in the summer, were excluded.
-The much lower asymptotic mass seen in Fig. 1 (98.6 kg) and 2 (103.3 kg) relative to that in the study of Innes et al. (1981, 129.9 kg) was also probably due to these differences in seasonal coverage between studies.
+L{∞} was 169.9 cm for both sexes in Innes et al. (1981), 165.3 and 170.4 cm for females and males respectively in Hammill et al. (in press), and 164.1 and 168.8 cm for females and males in the present study.
+Lower asymptotic length in the present study was due to the fact that unlike the other studies, fat seals from February or March, or seals from Arctic waters in the summer, were excluded.
+This also explains the much lower asymptotic mass seen in Figure 1 (98.6 kg) and 2 (103.3 kg) relative to that in the study of Innes et al. (1981, 129.9 kg).